-Then, change the network to recurrent-style, for example, class Recurrent in code snippet 1, or RecurrentActor and RecurrentCritic in code snippet 2.
+Then, change the network to recurrent-style, for example, Recurrent, RecurrentActorProb and RecurrentCritic.

 The above code supports only stacked-observation.
 If you want to use stacked-action (for Q(stacked-s, stacked-a)), stacked-reward, or other stacked variables, you can add a gym.wrapper to modify the state representation.
 For example, if we add a wrapper that map [s, a] pair to a new state: